Heritage questions and answers

 Will insurance premiums be affected?

-This may vary depending on the insurance company and specific circumstances of a heritage place.
+This may vary depending on the insurance company and the specific circumstances of a heritage place.

 Heritage status alone, should have no effect on insurance premiums.
-Insurance cover should reflect the building's:
+Insurance cover should reflect the building's age, construction and condition.

 Does the public have the right of access to my property?